TareqElhanafy/innoscripta-case-Study/README.md

 #### **Query Parameters for GET /articles (Filtering & Sorting)**

-The primary article endpoint supports comprehensive filtering and sorting using the following query parameters:
+The primary article endpoint supports comprehensive filtering and sorting reflecting user preferences internally based on what the user entered in /user/preferences PUT api using the following query parameters:

 | Parameter | Type | Example | Description |
 | :---- | :---- | :---- | :---- |